 Computer Vision in Drones: How Does It Work?

-Drones, or autonomous flying machines, use computer vision technology to fly along a designated route while avoiding obstacles.
+Drones, or autonomous flying machines, use computer vision technology and image processing techniques to fly along a designated route while avoiding regions based obstacles.
 Drones take advantage of propulsion and navigation systems, sensors, cameras, and GPS technology to target their destination.

 Computer vision plays a critical role in drone technology by powering object detection, classification, and tracking while the drone is airborne.
 Without computer vision, a drone wouldn’t be able to interpret and interact with its surroundings, including buildings, trees, and diverse terrain.